 In 2013, the celebrity chef has begun to strike new paths, left the Hangar-7 and has been working in many other fields, giving importance to cooking sometimes more and sometimes less.
 In fact, the all-round talent, who lives with his wife Daniela and his son Diego in Bad Reichenhall, writes (cookery) books, designs kitchens, creates menus for canteens and shows his abilities as a carpenter, tailor and cheese producer.

 Not to mention his qualities as TV and show master, which he has proved side by side with German chef Tim Mälzer, as jury member of the cooking show “The Taste”, as coach at ”Karawane der Köche” or at the cooking battle “Kitchen Impossible”.
 Connecting cuisine and entertainment, the chefs inspire a wide audience.
+Since some years, he has been the host of the German dating show "First Dates" as well.
 Let’s see what comes next.